smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 Mobile API changes

 There is no parameter added to mobile API.
-However, the text description of `SystemRequest` response shall say that binary data can be included in hybrid part of message in the response of a system request.
+However, the text description of `SystemRequest` response shall say that binary data can be included in the hybrid part of the message in the response of a system request.

 HMI API changes